 Many old homes have wooden floorboards which can be prone to letting draughts in.
 Fixing this is not a simple job as you’ll need to identify whether there’s adequate ventilation below your floorboards to reduce the risk of rot.
 If you do have the right ventilation in place, you can draught proof or insulate these gaps.
 Choosing to insulate this will require taking up the floorboards and adding insulation underneath, so can be a costly job.

 Older homes were built with single glazed windows, if these haven’t been updated yet, this would be a great place to improve energy efficiency.
 Aged properties may have charming features like old external doors which add character, though these can also be a source of heat loss and are worth updating too.

 If you’re still concerned about the energy efficiency of your old home, it’s worth considering improving its insulation.
 Having said this, this is an area we’d recommend speaking to an expert.
 Insulation isn’t always the answer and can be a very difficult job to do properly.
 You may have heard plenty of people discuss adding cavity wall insulation, though this may not be an area which is needed for your property.
 A professional will be able to identify the best route to take and will also help you ensure there’s adequate ventilation.

 Need help from a professional?

 Looking to improve the energy efficiency of your old property and need help from a professional?
-We can help.
-Simply enter your postcode here to find a list of trusted and reliable tradespeople in your area.
+We can help by bringing you in touch with a trusted and reliable architect in your area.